Skip to main content

 Terms and Conditions for Funding

-Funding of up to 180 EUR will only be offered to UACES Members whose paper proposal was accepted following the Call for Papers.
-There are up to 30 funded places (up to 180 EUR) available at the conference.
+Funding of up to 140 GBP will only be offered to UACES Members whose paper proposal was accepted following the Call for Papers.
+Funding is available for up to 30 participants at the conference.
 If there are more than 30 delegates wishing to avail of the funding, it will be offered to those who registered for the conference sooner.

 Funding is only awarded to delegates who are UACES Members and currently studying for their PhD or who have submitted their PhD within the last three years (at the time of the conference).
 There are also up to 5 funded places available for masters-level students.